 Outsourced teams and third parties are used by companies across industries all over the world.
 There are plenty of compelling reasons for them to seek out trustworthy partners to assist them in developing a product, developing a new service, or improving their present performance.

 The financial component of outsourcing, however, is almost always the primary motivation for doing so, along with expertise that you may not have in-house.
-As you grow, you will need to make decisions about what to do in-house and what to contract out to a third party.
+As you grow, you will need to decide what to do in-house and what to contract out to a third party.
 With that said, below are some of the important business functions to outsource as you scale and grow.

 Outsourcing your social media helps you do two things, first and foremost.
 It lets you examine your present social presence for potential flaws, and it helps you produce or increase specific results (e.g., more leads, quicker responses, and more brand recognition).

 Another advantage of social media outsourcing is the ability to use some really effective digital marketing tools.
 Premium analytics, reporting, and advertising solutions are generally out of reach for smaller businesses.
-This is due to the fact that they need either a large expenditure or specialized skills to handle.
+This is due to the fact that they need either a large expenditure or specialized skills to handle it.

 Agencies, on the other hand, rely on powerful solutions like Sprout Social to help their customers develop.
 In a way, when you work with an agency, those tools become "yours."
 As you grow, outsourcing things like social media becomes a viable way to leverage powerful tech that you might not have the capital for at the moment because it is tied up elsewhere.